Updated:

 • For instance, Germany and France gave up plans to get to China.

-The Suitability, Acceptability, and Feasibility of the Google’s strategy
+The Suitability, Acceptability, and Feasibility of the Google’s Strategy

 The current state of Google in China is still the way it was announced by some of its officials earlier this year.
 There have been reported series of attacks on the company’s infrastructure leading to theft of intellectual property.

-Primarily, the Chinese Human Rights advocates have been the mostly affected; however, Google China has been more aggressive to counter this challenge by enhancing security measures for its Gmail account holders.
+Primarily, the Chinese Human Rights advocates have been the most affected; however, Google China has been more aggressive to counter this challenge by enhancing security measures for its Gmail account holders.
 The information deserved a broad audience due to its implications on security, human rights, and freedom of speech.

 As Physorg (2010) reports, Google had to exit China by April 10 2010.
 Thus, the acceptability of the Company’s operation in China is only possible if the Google’s executives accept censorship of its search results.

-Assessment of current strategy (Sustainability)
+Assessment of Current Strategy (Sustainability)

 Google’s current strategy to seek dialogue with the China government to be allowed to continue operating without being censored may be futile.